talktogproject/ethicsteacher/integrity-global.md

 International research collaborations, on the one hand, can lead to a meaningful exchange of knowledge and skills between partners.
 On the other hand, partnerships between institutions in the so-called Global North and the Global South can also be inequitable, or worse, exploitative.

-_Ethics dumping_ refers to the exporting of unethical ethics practices to low- to middle-income countries.
+_Ethics dumping_ refers to the exporting of unethical ethics practices to low- and middle-income countries.

 > Ethics dumping occurs mainly in two areas.
 First, when research participants and/or resources in low- and middle-income countries (LMICs) are exploited intentionally, for instance because research can be undertaken in an LMIC that would be prohibited in a high-income country.
 Second, exploitation can occur due to insufficient ethics awareness on the part of the researcher, or low research governance capacity in the host nation. (p.
 2)